toepump/dotfiles/README.md

 1. Clone this repo to the your home directory (typically `~/`).

 ```
-git clone git@github.com:toepump/dotfiles.git
+git clone --recurse-submodules git@github.com:toepump/dotfiles.git
 ```

 You should end up with `~/dotfiles/` directory and inside of it you should see a hidden `.config` directory.
 You will also see any other global configs like `.gitconfig` for example.

+> [!NOTE]
+> This dotfiles repo contains a git submodule for `toepump.nvim` repo.
+This repo contains my standalone neovim configuration.
+> Because of this, the above clone command has the `--recurve-submodules` flag in order to ensure that the submodule is cloned as well.

 2. Go into the dotfiles directory: